darnir/dotfiles/README.md

 directory in the dotfiles root represents a package.
 Corresponding to each package, is an `installscript` in the `InstallScripts/` directory.
 To install any package, use the master `./dotfiles` script.
-Explanation on how to use the script is available in the README file in repository.
+Explanation on how to use the script is available in the README_dotfiles.md file in repository.

 Check the README.md file in each package for more information.